ahmedmbakr/CarND-Capstone/README.md

 #### Traffic light detector
 The most difficult problem in this project is to detect the traffic signs.
+This module sends the images to the classification module to get the state of the light.
+For the sake of speed, I only send the images to the classification module only when we are close to the place of the traffic by 70 way points.
+As a recovery mechanism, when the classification module sends UNKOWN traffic state, it considers it as a red state.

+**Important Note** The latest commits does not rely on the tensor flow detection API dueto the high latency of the system because of not using tensorflow with GPU, but if you would like to have a look on this version you can go back to the commit whose hash value is: 3c4e1e636a9a40c09f045a8f19dcee43871676c6.
+Please feel free to skip the following paragraph if you are not interested to know about the tensor flow detection API.

 I used the [tensorflow detection API](https://github.com/ahmedmbakr/CarND-Capstone/tree/master/ros/src/tl_detector/object_detection).
 I followed the installation steps to download the model and its dependencies.
 I used ssd-mobilenet-coco-v1.
 The model can be found in the following directory from the git repo `CarND-Capstone/ros/src/tl_detector/object_detection/`.